 How to go the distance with exercise while staying close to home

 - Have a family playtime.
 Try games that get everyone up and moving, like Simon Says or backyard tag.

 - Make the house more livable and your body more durable by doing household chores like vacuuming or cleaning out a closet.

 - Get outside.
 Go for a walk or a bike ride or mow the grass.
 Just remember to wear a mask and stay at a safe distance if you’re around your neighbors.

 - Don’t just sit there and binge!
 Turn TV time into an active time by lifting light weights or doing pushups and jumping jacks.

 Staying active helps keep your heart healthy and your emotions more stable.
 And that’s true whether you’re counting minutes or steps.

 Find a doctor

-Whether you’re just beginning to add steps to your day or regularly maxing out your pedometer, the team of experts at Providence can help you reach your heart-health goals safely.
+Whether you’re just starting to add steps to your day or regularly maxing out your pedometer, the team of experts at Providence can help you reach your heart health goals safely.